teekachu/ProjectPet/README.md

 # ProjectPet

-***Disclaimer: I worked on this project in August 2020, which is about ~3 months after I started learning Swift.
-The code base is complete crap.
-I know.
-However I am planning to re-do it and show a comparison of the code base on how I would build this differently, as February 2nd marks 8 months of learning Swift and iOS development :)***
+***Disclaimer: I worked on this project for the first time in August 2020, which is about ~3 months after I started teaching myself Swift.
+Several months later, I decided to re-do this project and see what I would do differently.
+This repo contains the Old version(August 2020) and new version(Feb 2021).
+Both app contains the same functionalities. ***